 – NCPH Mission Statement –

-The National Council on Public History (NCPH) is a membership association dedicated to making the past useful in the present and to encourage collaboration between historians and their publics.
+The National Council on Public History (NCPH) is a membership association dedicated to making the past useful in the present and to encouraging collaboration between historians and their publics.
 Our work begins in the belief that historical understanding is of essential value in society.

 NCPH establishes professional standards, ethics, and best practices; provides professional development opportunities; recognizes excellence in a diverse range of public history activities; fosters networking and a sense of community among public history practitioners; and supports history education.
 Our quarterly journal, The Public Historian, is the definitive voice of the public history profession in providing historians with the latest scholarship and applications from the field.
 The NCPH Annual Meeting each spring brings together several hundred members and non-members for workshops, sessions, tours, special presentations, and other events.
 Our quarterly newsletter (Public History News) and [email protected] blog, as well as this web site, keep members and others interested in public history up-to-date with current developments and issues.